pslucas0212/dotNet7ForOpenShift/README.md

 ...
 ```

-You'll now see the new version of our applcation has been deployed to OCP
+You'll now see the new version of our application has been deployed to OCP.
 ![Updated .Net App](/images/dot11a.jpg)

 Go back to the OCP console and change to the Administrator view.
 We can see the new build config under the Workloads section, and the new Pod instance for our application.